Donough MacCarty, 1st Earl of Clancarty: Birth and origins

 Donough MacCarty was born in 1594 in County Cork, most likely at Blarney Castle or Macroom Castle, residences of his parents.
 He was the second but eldest surviving son of Charles (alias Cormac Oge) MacCarthy and his first wife Margaret O'Brien.
 His father was at that time known as Sir Charles MacCarthy while his paternal grandfather, Cormac MacDermot MacCarthy, held the title as 16th Lord of Muskerry and owned the ancestral land covering large parts of central County Cork.
 His father's family were the MacCarthys of Muskerry, a Gaelic Irish dynasty that had branched from the MacCarthy-Mor line in the 14th century when a younger son received Muskerry as appanage.

 Donough's mother was the eldest daughter of Donogh O'Brien, 4th Earl of Thomond.
 Donough was named for this grandfather (there were no Donoughs in the line of the MacCarthy of Muskerry).
 The name is an anglicised, shortened form of the Gaelic first name Donnchadh.
 Her family, the O'Briens, were another Gaelic Irish dynasty that descended from Brian Boru, medieval high king of Ireland.

 His parents had married about 1590.
-He was one of seven siblings (two brothers and five sisters), who are listed in his father's article.
+He was one of seven siblings (two brothers and five sisters).
+See the list in his father's article.